Murdered taxi boss stood for peaceful dialogue: Gauteng transport MEC

-Gauteng chairperson of the National Taxi Alliance Thamsanga Moyo was a dedicated leader within the sector who was helping broker peace, said Gauteng transport MEC Kedibone Diale-Tlabela.
+Gauteng chairperson of the National Taxi Alliance Thamsanga Moyo was a dedicated leader within the sector who was helping broker peace, says Gauteng transport MEC Kedibone Diale-Tlabela.

 She was speaking after his murder on Thursday.
 Gunmen in two vehicles blocked him in while he was driving on the Soweto Highway and fired several shots at him.
 He died at the scene.